-Krystan Coyle, PT, DPT, MBA, OCS is a board certified orthopedic specialist with more than 12 years experience treating athletes of all ages and abilities including professional and D-I NCAA athletes.
-She has advanced training in manual therapy, pilates, functional movement screens and specializes in simple and complex injuries of the spine, hip, knee and ankle/foot.
-She has a passion for runners as she has competed in several marathons including the Boston Marathon twice.
-She holds certifications in ASTYM tool assisted soft tissue mobilization and is a Level 3 Certified Golf Medical Professional with the Titleist Performance Institute.
+Krystan Coyle, PT, DPT, MBA, OCS is a board certified orthopedic specialist who brings 24 years of PT experience treating athletes of all abilities including professional and D-I NCAA athletes.
+She has advanced training in manual therapy, pilates, functional movement screening and specializes in injuries of the spine, shoulder, hip, knee and ankle/foot.
+She is a running specialist and holds certifications in ASTYM tool assisted soft tissue mobilization, dry needling and is a Certified Golf Medical Professional with the Titleist Performance Institute.

 Michael Gulenchyn ATC, ATL, CSCS completed his undergraduate degree at the University of Wisconsin – Eau Claire and became a board certified athletic trainer.
 He is also a Certified Strength and Conditioning Specialist with the National Strength and Conditioning Association.
 Mike has worked in the sports medicine field to inspire athletes at all levels in a variety of sports.
 He believes that a combination of performance development, prevention and recovery are all important elements in the overall success of an athlete.
 He is currently the athletic trainer and sports performance coach for the USA National Curling team.